-When you make a trip to a specialty ice cream store, you can expect to walk out of there with a perfectly sculpted scoop (or two) of luscious ice cream.
-It’s challenging to emulate that scoop in the comforts of your own home with a carton of Ben & Jerry’s, though—especially when you’ve heard there are so many different techniques.
+When you make a trip to a specialty ice cream store, you can expect to walk out with a perfectly sculpted scoop (or two) of luscious ice cream.
+It's challenging to emulate that scoop in the comforts of your own home with a carton of Ben & Jerry's, though—especially when you've heard there are so many different techniques.
 Chill the scooper, no heat it, no wait—dip it in water first!
 We were curious as to how you accomplish the perfect ice cream scoop, which is why we reached out to a famed expert.

 Jeni Britton Bauer, founder of Jeni's Splendid Ice Creams and author of the James Beard Award-winning cookbook Jeni's Splendid Ice Creams at Home, gave us the scoop on how to, well, get the perfect ice cream scoop!

 And for more tips and tricks, sign up for our newsletter to get daily recipes and food news in your inbox!

 What is the best way to get the perfect scoop of ice cream?

 Bauer explains that there are two common mistakes most people make when they're trying to scoop out the perfect amount of ice cream: not waiting for the pint of ice cream to be the right temperature and fiddling with the temperature of the ice cream scooping utensil.

 "The first [trick] is that, depending on how cold your freezer is, you may need to give your ice cream time to warm up before scooping," says Bauer.
 The ice cream connoisseur likes to let the ice cream sit out on the counter between five and 10 minutes, or just until the sides aren't as rock-solid anymore, allowing for a gentle squeeze.

 "The second [trick] is to always use a dry, room-temperature ice cream scoop.
 It will melt just a little bit of the ice cream as you run it over the surface, giving the scoop enough slide," she says.